awsdocs/aws-server-migration-service-user-guide/doc_source/Azure.md

-# Installing the Server Migration Connector on Azure<a name="Azure"></a>
+# Install the Server Migration Connector on Azure<a name="Azure"></a>

-This topic describes the steps for setting up AWS SMS to migrate VMs from Azure to Amazon EC2\.
+Use the following information to install the Server Migration Connector on Azure so that you can use AWS SMS to migrate VMs from Azure to Amazon EC2\.

 This information applies only to VMs hosted by Azure\.
-For information about migrating VMs from other environments, see [Installing the Server Migration Connector on VMware](VMware.md) and [Installing the Server Migration Connector on Hyper\-V](HyperV.md)\.
+For information about installing the connector on other environments, see [Install the Server Migration Connector](SMS_setup.md)\.

 **Considerations for Migration Scenarios**
 + A single Server Migration Connector appliance can only migrate VMs under one subscription and one Azure Region\.
 + After a Server Migration Connector appliance is deployed, you cannot change its subscription or Region unless you deploy another connector in the new subscription/Region\.
-+ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and Regions in parallel\.
++ AWS SMS supports deploying any number of Server Migration Connector appliance VMs to support migration from multiple Azure subscriptions and Regions in parallel\.<a name="azure-connector-requirements"></a>

-The following procedures assume that you have created a properly configured IAM user as described in [Configure AWS SMS Permissions and Roles](permissions-roles.md)\.
+**Requirements for Azure connector**
++ The recommended VM size of Azure connector is F4s – 4 vCPUs and 8 GB RAM\.
+Ensure that you have a sufficient Azure CPU quota in the region where you are deploying the connector\.
++ A Standard Storage Account \(cannot be Premium\) under which the connector can be deployed\.
++ A virtual network where the connector can be deployed\.
++ Inbound access on port 443 \(HTTPS\), either from within the connector’s virtual network \(recommended\) or open to the public \(not recommended\), for connector registration and viewing the connector dashboard\.
++ Outbound Internet access to access AWS services, Azure services, to perform connector OS updates, and so on\.

 **Topics**
 + [Step 1: Download the Connector Installation Script](#azure-script-deployment)